Physics Guided Machine Learning Methods for Hydrology: Summary and Future Work

 \section{Summary and Future Work}

 In this paper, we presented a physics guided deep learning architecture to improve the performance on the task of predicting streamflow from weather variables.
 The key idea is to model intermediate states and fluxes of the hydrological cycle explicitly in the model architecture.
 The hierarchical approach allows different processes that change at different temporal scales to be learned using different LSTMs, and thus improve their modeling.
-The results on the simulation data using a preliminary version of the proposed architecture demonstrate the utility of the hierarchical approach.
-The visual analysis of hidden features from a basic architecture suggests that even a purely data driven architecture is automatically trying to learn the memory states, which confirms their importance for improving performance.
-For future work, we will evaluate different versions of the proposed architecture.
-For example, in the current version, individual tasks were trained separately.
-We aim to train all tasks simultaneously so that the errors in higher level task can inform the training of a low level task.
-In order to introduce mass conservation based loss function, other relevant tasks would be added such that all the components of the equation are available during training.
-Finally, the efficacy of the proposed framework will be tested on real world streamflow observations.
+The results on the simulation data demonstrate the utility of the hierarchical multi-task learning approach.
+A number of possible advancements can further improve the utility of the framework.
+Specifically, constraints such as mass conservation can be added to increase generalizability of the model.
+While results on simulation data show promising results, the efficacy of the framework in adapting to observation data (a.k.a. fine-tuning) needs to be investigated.

+Note that our focus has been on improving the predictive performance given data from a single catchment.
+However, as we mentioned earlier, LSTM based models that leverage data from multiple catchments (conditioned by their physical characteristics) are able to out-perform physics based models calibrated for individual catchments \cite{Kratzert2019,li2022regionalization}.
+To this end, a possible future direction of the proposed approach is to simulation data of intermediate variables to pre-train these multi-catchment models instead of training them from scratch.
+This will encode more physical information in the machine learning model, and hence can potentially improve performance especially in limited-training data scenarios.